a22yuen/spotify-match/README.md

 # The Future 🔮

-- We have a recommendations system and a genre analysis tool currently in the works, for even more to compare with!
+- We have a recommendations system and a genre analysis tool currently in the works, for even more tools to compare with!
 - We're currently working hard to get Spotify Match approved by the official Spotify Dev team
     - Once this happens we won't be rate limited and login auth will be open for any Spotify Account.
 - We're also happy to hear any suggestions.
 Please comment on the repo to let us know what features you want to see!